arleypadua/SoaNet/README.md

         .AddStep("https://post-service.bar", HttpMethod.Post, new { someParameter = "someData" });
     ```

-    **P.S**.: The extension method ForceUseTestOptions() is part of "SoaNet.Process.Extensions.Test" namespace and outputs a log in the console for every process event: OnStart, OnSuccess, OnFail and OnFinish.
+    **P.S**.: The extension method ForceUseTestOptions() is part of "SoaNet.Process.Extensions.Test" namespace and outputs a log in the console for every step event: OnStart, OnSuccess, OnFail and OnFinish.
 You can find more information on how to use those events opening example classes on SoaNet.Examples project.

 4) In case you want to add a conditional step, use the following extension method:
     ```sh